Tierraoscura/Password-Generator/README.md

 # Password-Generator
-End your password making nightmares
+End your password making nightmares with this password generator!